jhenahan/ohaskell-translations/chapters/10-create_project.md

 is commented.
 The syntax used in this file is similar to one of Haskell, that's why one-line comments here, as well as in the source code, begin with two minuses in the row.
-Multi-line comment which you also need заключается between the symbols `{-` and `-}.
+Multi-line comment which you also need are enclosed between the symbols `{-` and `-}.

-What we should do is uncomment that line and put there a name of the `Main.hs` file which contains function [`main`](Function `main` -- the main function of application, similar to `int main\(\)` in the C language.).
+What we should do is to uncomment that line and put there a name of the `Main.hs` file which contains function [`main`](Function `main` -- the main function of application, similar to `int main\(\)` in the C language.).